-Studies have shown that humans have an innate tendency towards punishing individuals that are different from ourselves – even when it comes to rather trivial criteria – like you can see in this video I’ve posted last year on my Facebook Page, regarding research conducted by Karen Wynn, Ph.D., and Paul Bloom, Ph.D from Yale University, on the origins of morality.
+Studies have shown that humans have an innate tendency towards punishing individuals that are different from ourselves – even when it comes to rather trivial criteria – as you can see in this video I’ve posted last year on my social media pages, regarding research conducted by Karen Wynn, Ph.D., and Paul Bloom, Ph.D from Yale University, on the origins of morality.

 So what happens then?
 Or, to be more specific on the intent of my question, what should happen when we encounter people that do not share our beliefs?